quanterall/HaskellMaterials/basics/01-values-and-functions.md

 ```

 In the above example, `List.map` takes the list it is working with as the last argument, meaning we
-can just partially apply it and still get the function we expect.
-Since we are not passing the list
+can just partially apply it and still get the function we expect; a function that expects a list of
+integer values that we then add `42` to, returning the resulting list.
+Since we are not passing the
-argument to `List.map` here we get a function that expects a list of integers and will return one.
+list argument to `List.map` here we get exactly that function signature.

 We can also partially apply our `+`.
 The function that we are passing to `List.map` is expected to
 be of type `Int -> Int`, which is what we get when we write `(+ 42)`: